FTC: Affiliate Disclosure Links may pay commission

 Also, consider the cost of any extras or replacements.
 Whoop hasn’t got a screen and so it can’t be scratched and it’s generally a longer-lasting item with less risk of damage.
 However, with both the Watch and Whoop, you can easily spend more on special straps and accessories like the Whoop-branded apparel with clever sensing pouches for the Whoop.

-Recommendation: If you are concerned about money then buy an Apple Watch 3 and choose your apps carefully.
+Recommendation: If you are concerned about money then buy an Apple Watch 3 or Watch SE and choose your free apps carefully.

 I suspect most readers will not fall into that category and will be genuinely looking for the best tool to support your fitness with some leeway on price.
 Read on…